All Episodes

 The unequal application of justice just has to stop.

-You ha we have to have a different president.
+We have to have a different president.

 I totally disagree with James.

-He he's scared to death of that.
+He's scared to death of that.

 Can you name anybody?

-Because really nobody got held accountable.
+Because really, nobody got held accountable.

 Nobody held accountable.

-Nobody is fired, nobody uh loses their security clearance.
+Nobody loses their security clearance.

-It it it that is so uh it's just offensive, and I'm tired of talking about it.
+And I'm tired of talking about it.

-Well, let me ask you, um, because you know Michael Horowitz, let me ask you about Michael Horowitz.
+Well, let me ask you, because you know Michael Horowitz, let me ask you about Michael Horowitz.

 I mean, you know, he came out with a stinging report and it had referrals in the report, but yet nothing happens.

-I mean, and I want to get into that in a second here, but it seems like the people that are most protected are the people with the highest levels of power, and and there's no accountability for these people.
+I mean, and I want to get into that in a second here, but it seems like the people that are most protected are the people with the highest levels of power, and there's no accountability for these people.

 And you and I have talked about this before, Sean.

-How when can you ever go to a lie to the court?
+When can you ever go to a lie to the court?

 Where's John Roberts on this?